PoisotLab/PLCG/README.md

-There are three levels of documentation: the API documentation (which will be generated from the docstrings), the documentation for fellow developers (which resides ideally entirely in the comments), and documentation for the end users.
+There are three levels of documentation: the API documentation (which will be generated from the docstrings), the documentation for fellow developers (which resides ideally entirely in the comments), and documentation for the end users (which include use cases, *i.e.* how is the feature use in the real world).
 Your pull request must include relevant changes and additions to the documentation.

 ### Versioning